ThibautGery/ThibautGery.github.io/_posts/2016-11-15-how-i-removed-two-databases-with-one-pull-request.md

 * No more scripts to load the data in the database (the file is read by the application)

 Nonetheless, after the refactor, the application was a bit slower even if everything was done in memory.
-Having said that, response time is still below 20 seconds, so the advantages brought by this removal still exceed the loss of a few milliseconds.
+Having said that, response time is still below 20 milliseconds, so the advantages brought by this removal still exceed the loss of a few milliseconds.

 This resulted in a [pull request](https://github.com/sgmap/api-medicaments/pull/12) with twice as many deleted lines as added lines and my takeaway would be: